spide15/DigitalTwin_SupplyChain/README.md

 - Includes an example script (`utils/osm_routing_example.py`) for fetching realistic road network distances and travel times using OpenStreetMap data via the OpenRouteService API.
 This is for data enrichment and not required for core dashboard features.

 ## Further Space for Improvement
-- Integrate real-time traffic and weather APIs for dynamic ETA and route optimization.
+- Integrate  weather APIs for dynamic ETA and route optimization.
 - Add live inventory sync with kirana POS systems.
 - Incorporate rider assignment and shift optimization.
 - Model customer satisfaction and churn risk.